richardm/richardm.github.io/docs/principles/index.md

 ## Diversity & Inclusion

 > "If you're under-represented, getting promoted is diversity work.
 Being visibly successful is the most powerful diversity work she can do.
 She can be the representation someone needs.
 She can be in a much better position for mentorship and sponsorship." - Tanya Reilly

-## Principles for Success

-TODO: Move these to Life Principles:

-- Knowing when not to bet is as important as knowing what bets to make
-- Remember the Pareto Principle (the 80-20 rule) and identify the 20%
-- **Fall in love with the problem, not the solution**
-- **Fall in love with the journey, not the destination**
-- **Live in the present.** The past is a memory, and the future is a fantasy.
-You can only act in the present, so be present.
-- **Cultivate an abundance mindset.** A scarcity mindset is a trauma response that optimizes for conservation rather than growth.
-- **Get to the point you can prioritize growth over conservation.** A scarcity mindset is a trauma response that forces you to conserve rather than to grow.
-Cultivate an abundance mindset focused on becoming all you can be.
-- Surround yourself with people who are continually learning.
-- Understand the impact of compounding and invest early in things that compound.
-It doesn’t matter so much how much a person knows today as long as they are continuously learning.

 ## Principles for Writing